 2. Offer free swag for preordering

 A popular strategy amongst both authors and publishers is to offer a free swag pack to readers who preorder.
-This gives readers an extra incentive for preordering; they may need an additional nudge since they can’t get the instant gratification of reading the book right away.
+Although some authors have seen mixed results from providing an extra incentive for preordering, the idea is to give readers an additional nudge since they can’t get the instant gratification of reading the book right away.
 In these promotions, readers usually need to email a copy, screenshot, or picture of their receipt to receive the swag.

 For example, Tiffany Schmidt blogged about her tiered preorder offer — preorder one copy of Hold Me Like a Breath to get a swag pack including gummy organs (relevant to her book’s plot), a sticker, a signed bookmark, and a personalized note.
 Preorder two copies to receive all that plus a free necklace!